Judicial Branch Home >

 Participants: Under Rule 8 of the General Rules of Practice for District Court, the court may appoint and pay for a qualified foreign language or sign language interpreter for court “participants,” including juveniles and parents/legal custodians of juveniles.

 Court Observers: The court is NOT required to appoint a foreign language interpreter for an observer of court proceedings.
-However, if the court observer is deaf or hard-of-hearing, under the Americans with Disabilities Act (ADA) and the court’s Limited English Proficiency Plan, the court will provide the observer with a qualified sign language interpreter or other assistance as requested
+However, if the court observer is deaf or hard-of-hearing, under the Americans with Disabilities Act (ADA) and the court’s Language Access Plan, the court will provide the observer with a qualified sign language interpreter or other assistance as requested

 Jurors: Minnesota courts do not have to provide a foreign language interpreter for jurors but, they must provide a qualified sign language interpreter for deaf jurors under ADA.